EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/buenas-practicas-y-diseño-de-una-api-rest/index.en.md

 - opinion
 - REST
 - api
-title: 'REST API: Best practices and design'
+title: 'REST API Best Practices: A Guide Based On Many Books'
 ---

 How do I design a REST API?
 How many levels should I nest my related resources?
 Relative or full URLs?
 This post is a compilation of some recommendations about some good REST API design practices that I have found in books and articles on the internet.
 I leave the sources at the end of the article in case you are interested in going deeper or see where this information comes from.